lhybq/PPN-ARE/README.md

   <h2><b> PPN-ARE: Representation-Enhanced Cascading Multi-Level Interest Learning
     for Multi-Behavior Recommendation </b></h2>
 </div>
 #  Introduction
-🏆 **PPN-RAE**  , as a parallel positive-negative interest extraction method that leverages cascading multi-behavioral views to learn the multi-level interests of users, is proposed to **achieve consistent SOTA performance in the corresponding multi-behavioral recommendation tasks**.
+🏆 **PPN-RAE** , as a parallel positive-negative interest extraction method that leverages cascading multi-behavioral views to learn the multi-level interests of users, is proposed to **achieve consistent SOTA performance in the corresponding multi-behavioral recommendation tasks.**

 🌟**Observation 1: Neglected Massive Multi-level Negative Feedback**